Murder of Jacob Wetterling: Legacy

 Four months after Wetterling's abduction, his parents, Jerry and Patty Wetterling, formed the Jacob Wetterling Foundation, an advocacy group for children's safety.
 In 1994, the federal Jacob Wetterling Act was passed and named for Jacob.
 It was the first law to institute a state sex-offender registry.
 The law has been amended several times, most famously by Megan's Law in 1996 and the Adam Walsh Child Protection and Safety Act in 2006.

 In 2008, the foundation started by Jacob's parents became the Jacob Wetterling Resource Center.
 It carries on the work started by the Wetterling family "to educate the public about who takes children, how they do it and what each of us can do to stop it".

 The Bridge of Hope, a crossing of the Mississippi River near St. Cloud, is named in Jacob's honor.

+Connection between Heinrich and Duane Hart

+After the arrest of Heinrich, media reported that, according to a friend of the family, both Heinrich and his brother were themselves sexually abused as children by a man then dating their mother, later convicted sex offender Duane Hart.
+Hart has been described as a man who "would come along, if you were a single woman with kids, pretend he likes you and that would be it."
+Hart, in turn, had implicated Heinrich as early as 1991 regarding the Wetterling case, when he told investigators that Heinrich had asked him how to dispose of a body and that he had seen suspicious objects at his home.
+The information was apparently not followed up on at the time.